 vSAN will mark a disk offline when it encounters I/O failure, preventing further operations on the affected disk.

-If the drive is present and experiencing permanent errors, it may be due to the driver/firmware of the controller as well.
+If the disk(storage device) is present and experiencing permanent errors, it may be due to the driver/firmware of the controller as well.
 Please review the hardware compatibility and apply the appropriate driver/firmware.

-If the drive/s still see the issue, please involve hardware vendor to review the drive health and assist with the next steps.
+If the disk/s still see the issue, please involve hardware vendor to review the disk health and assist with the next steps.

 Replace a Capacity Device in vSAN OSA Cluster